gortonator/bsds-6650/assignments-2021/Assignment-2.md

 You need to implemet the following business logic in your server:

 1. Split the line of text into individual words and generate a tuple of {word, count} for every word in the lines
-1. Post the results from processing each line to a queue - this is the series of tuples generated for each line
+1. Post the results from each line to a queue
 1. Return the number of unique words in the line to the client

 For example if the line contains "Hello Polly want a banana" you would generate 5 tuples: